alessandromagrini/feVAR/README.md

 # feVAR
 __Estimation and analysis of fixed effects vector autoregressive models__

-`feVAR` is an R package implementing bias-corrected least squares estimation for fixed effects vector autoregressive models, together with several post-estimation functionalities.
+`feVAR` is an R package implementing bias-corrected least squares estimation for fixed effects vector autoregressive models (Dhaene & Jochmans, 2016), together with several post-estimation functionalities.
 Both panel and non-panel data are allowed.

+G. Dhaene, and K. Jochmans (2016).
+Bias-corrected estimation of panel vector autoregressions. _Economics Letters_, 145: 98-103.
+DOI: 10.1016/j.econlet.2016.06.010

 R (The R Project for Statistical Computing) needs to be installed on your system in order to use the `feVAR` package.
 R can be downloaded from https://www.r-project.org/.